equeumco/equeum-graphql-server/README.md

 #### loaders: { [key: string]: DataLoader<string, any> }
 Custom data loaders.
 We use [DataLoader](https://github.com/graphql/dataloader) utility to batch and optimise resolving queries.
 Loaders passed here will be added to context and available to use in your resolvers.

+#### userAgent: object
+Requested user's system and browser information which is parsed from http request.

 ## Types

 ### EqueumContext